BodeTobias/AutoPDEx/docs/_build/html/_sources/index.rst.txt

 Installation
 ____________

 To install AutoPDEx, you can use the following command.
-Note, that it requires python>=3.10 and JAX>=0.4.26.
+Note, that it requires python>=3.10.

 .. code-block:: bash